Top things to do on the Kāpiti Coast

 7.30am – 12.30pm - Every Saturday

-Paraparaumu beach market runs every Saturday, come rain or shine.
-2019 marked the 20th year the market has been running.
+Established in 1999, the Paraparaumu beach market runs every Saturday, come rain or shine.
 A wonderful community spirit and exuberant market hustle and bustle will great you every time, a fantastic market where no two vendors are the same.

 Tuatara Brewery & Tap Room